 Mina's unique characteristics are made possible using zero-knowledge proofs.

-Watch this video to learn about zero-knowledge proofs.
+Learn more in this video about zero-knowledge proofs.

 What are zkApps?

-Mina’s zero-knowledge smart contracts are referred to as “zkApps”. zkApps provide powerful and unique characteristics such as unlimited off-chain execution, privacy for private data inputs that are never seen by the blockchain, the ability to write smart contracts in TypeScript, & more.
+Mina's zero-knowledge smart contracts are referred to as zkApps. zkApps provide powerful and unique characteristics such as unlimited off-chain execution, privacy for private data inputs that are never seen by the blockchain, the ability to write smart contracts in TypeScript, and more.

 How does consensus work on Mina?

-With this model of consensus, you don't need expensive and energy consuming mining equipment to participate in consensus.
-By simply holding MINA in our wallet, we can choose to either stake it ourselves if running a block producing node, or we can delegate it to another node.
+With this model of Mina's consensus mechanism, you don't need expensive and energy-consuming mining equipment to participate in consensus.
+By simply holding MINA in your wallet, you can choose to stake it yourself by running a block producer node or delegate your MINA to another node.